Universal truth of operator statements via ideal membership: A semi-decision procedure for all operator statements

-Since first-order logic is only semi-decidable, we cannot expect to obtain an algorithm that terminates on any input.
-The best we can hope for is a semi-decision procedure that terminates if and only if a formula $\varphi$ is indeed a semantic consequence of the axioms $\AA$.
+Since our language is expressive enough to encode the word problem for semigroups, which is known to be undecidable~\cite[Thm.~4.5]{Dav58}, we cannot expect to obtain a correct and complete algorithm that terminates on any input.
+The best we can hope for is a semi-decision procedure that terminates if and only if an operator statement is indeed universally true.
 However, the steps above, as phrased now, still have a subtle flaw that stops them from even being a semi\nobreakdash-decision procedure.

 The conditional check in step~\ref{step check} requires to decide certain ideal memberships.
 While \emph{verifying} ideal membership of noncommutative polynomials is always possible in finite time, \emph{disproving} it is generally not.
 Consequently, verifying that the condition in step~\ref{step check} is false is generally not possible in finite time.
-In cases where this is required, the procedure cannot terminate -- even if indeed $\AA \models \varphi$.
+In cases where this is required, the procedure above cannot terminate -- even if $\varphi$ is indeed universally true.

 To overcome this flaw and to obtain a true semi-decision procedure, we have to interleave the computations done for different values of $n$.
 Procedure~\ref{algo semantic consequence} shows one way how this can be done.
-It essentially follows the steps described above, except that it only performs finitely many operations to check if $I(\psi_n^\text{Ack}) = \top$ for each $n$.
+It essentially follows the steps described above, except that it only performs finitely many steps to check if $\Id(\psi_n^\text{Ack}) \equiv \top$ for each $n$.

 \floatname{algorithm}{Procedure}